TEFCA Integration

 A typical HIE implementation takes 6-12 months from readiness assessment through production go-live.
 Simpler implementations — such as connecting a single facility to an existing QHIN through a Sub-Participant pathway — can be completed in as few as 4-6 months.
 More complex projects, such as building a new community HIE, connecting multiple organizations simultaneously, or implementing custom patient matching and consent management, may require 9-12 months or longer.
 The primary variables that affect timeline are the number of participating organizations, the complexity of your EHR environment, and the specific QHIN's onboarding requirements and testing queue.

-Carequality and CommonWell Health Alliance are the two largest health information exchange networks in the United States, and they serve complementary but distinct roles.
+Carequality and CommonWell Health Alliance are the two largest pre-TEFCA health information exchange frameworks in the United States, and they serve complementary but distinct roles.
 Carequality is a trust framework that establishes technical and governance rules for query-based clinical document exchange — enabling organizations to find and retrieve patient records across participating networks using IHE XCA and XCPD profiles.
 Epic's Care Everywhere, Surescripts, and eHealth Exchange all participate in Carequality.
 CommonWell Health Alliance focuses on patient identity matching, record location, and document retrieval across member EHR platforms including Oracle Health (Cerner), MEDITECH, athenahealth, and others.
 Since 2020, Carequality and CommonWell have been interoperable, meaning providers connected to either network can exchange data across both.
-TEFCA is designed to subsume and extend both networks through a unified national framework with designated QHINs.
+Under TEFCA, CommonWell is itself a designated QHIN, while Carequality remains a separate trust framework — cross-traffic to TEFCA flows through QHINs that participate in both.
+TEFCA is designed to subsume and extend both networks through a unified national framework of designated QHINs.

 FAST (FHIR at Scale Taskforce) and UDAP (Unified Data Access Profiles) define the security and identity framework for TEFCA-based health data exchange.
 UDAP extends OAuth 2.0 with healthcare-specific requirements for dynamic client registration, certificate-based authentication, and organization identity verification.
 As of January 2026, FAST/UDAP is a required component of TEFCA connectivity — all QHINs, Participants, and Sub-Participants must implement UDAP-compliant security for their TEFCA-facing interfaces.
 This means organizations planning QHIN connectivity need to implement UDAP client credentials, configure certificate trust chains, and pass UDAP conformance testing as part of their onboarding process.